MisleadingPSMs/Appendix-For-Inconsistency-PSMs/README.md

 ## Overview

-This repository contains supplementary materials for our study I and II.
+This repository contains supplementary materials for our Study I and Study II.

 ---